Why You Shouldn’t Return to Work too Quickly After a Bad Car Accident

 Forcing yourself back into work after a serious car accident may make you feel that life is returning to normal and that you are able to pay your medical bills and other expenses related to the accident.
 However, returning to work too quickly can make your medical conditions worse or even permanent, and can damage you emotionally as well.
 Finally, returning to work against a doctor’s suggestion can work against you regarding your personal injury case, as an insurance company may use this information to claim you were not truly as injured as you originally indicated.

 If you were in a car accident, suffered injuries and are attempting to determine whether or not you should return to work, contact Silverthorne Attorneys today.
-Our experienced personal injury lawyers can offer you a complimentary consultation of your case, and help you with your next steps.
+Our Orange County car accident lawyers can offer you a complimentary consultation of your case, and help you with your next steps.
 Call us at (949) 234-6034 or use our contact form online today.